-Actor Samuel L. Jackson stated on a talk show that throughout filming, he and his co-stars had no concrete idea of just how big Kong was supposed to be, since whenever they asked they kept getting conflicting answers.
+Samuel L. Jackson stated on a talk show that throughout filming, he and his co-stars had no concrete idea of just how big Kong was supposed to be, since whenever they asked, they kept getting conflicting answers.

 Director Jordan Vogt-Roberts admitted that he was strongly influenced by video games from his childhood.
 That is why the movie contains many point-of-view shots of guns being fired (like in a first-person shooting game), and the shot of a helicopter making 360 degrees spins towards the ground was inspired by a similar scene from a Resident Evil game.

-The Mother Longlegs spiders could be a homage to the giant spider with crab claws that was cut from the original 1933 King Kong movie.
-Also the Skull Crawlers could be a homage to the two legged lizard that climbs up the side of the mountain in the original movie.
+The Mother Longlegs spider could be an homage to the giant spider with crab claws, that was cut from King Kong (1933).
+Also, the Skull Crawlers could be an homage to the two-legged lizard, that climbs up the side of the mountain in the original Kong.

-The magnificent scenes of mountains, rivers, grass field were mostly being shot in Vietnam (Ninh Binh, Quang Binh,...).
-Director Jordan Vogt-Roberts and other actors, actresses said that those places in Vietnam are the most beautiful places that they've ever been to.
+The magnificent scenes of mountains, rivers, grass field were mostly being shot in Vietnam (Ninh Binh, Quang Binh, et cetera).
+Jordan Vogt-Roberts and the cast members, said that those places in Vietnam, are the most beautiful places that they've ever been.

-According to director Jordan Vogt-Roberts, the first draft of the screenplay had the action take place in 1917, and was an entirely different film.
+According to Jordan Vogt-Roberts, the first draft of the screenplay had the action taking place in 1917, and was an entirely different film.
 Although he liked the script, he didn't think it was something he wanted to make.
-When asked what kind of monster movie he had in mind, he suggested to have it take place in the Vietnam war era, as a sort of 'Apocalypse Now (1979) with monsters', since there had never been a monster movie set in that time.
+When asked what kind of monster movie he had in mind, he suggested to have it take place in the Vietnam war era, as a sort of "Apocalypse Now (1979) with monsters", since there had never been a monster movie set in that time.
 He also saw interesting parallels between the political turmoil and racial riots from the 1970s and the 2010s.
-Contrary to his expectation, the studio loved the idea, and the script was reworked from there.
+Contrary to his expectation, the studio loved the idea, and the script was re-worked from there.

-Director Jordan Vogt-Roberts is a fan of video games, anime and manga and littered the movie with references to them.
-For example the jacket worn by John C. Reilly's character ("Good for your health, bad for your education") is an obvious spin on the one worn by Kaneda in Katsuhiro Otomo's manga "Akira" ("Good for health, bad for education").
+Jordan Vogt-Roberts is a fan of video games, animé and manga, and littered the movie with references to them.
+For example, the jacket worn by John C. Reilly's character ("Good for your health, bad for your education") is a spin on the one worn by Kaneda in Katsuhiro Otomo's manga "Akira" ("Good for health, bad for education").

-In the intro credits there is a sketch of a turtle with the words 'M.U.T.O. - Massive Unidentified Terrestrial Organism' written beside it.
-This could be a reference to the Gamera movies which involve a giant turtle attacking Japan, or the two giant turtles from Toho movies, the skeleton remains of one in Godzilla vs Mothra (1964) and Kamoebas from Space Amoeba (1970).
+In the intro credits, there is a sketch of a turtle with the words "M.U.T.O. - Massive Unidentified Terrestrial Organism" written beside it.
+This could be a reference to the Gamera movies, which involve a giant turtle attacking Japan, or the two giant turtles from Toho movies, the skeletal remains of one in Mothra vs. Godzilla (1964), and Kamoebas from Space Amoeba (1970).

-This King Kong film will be released 12 years after Peter Jackson's King Kong (2005), 84 years after the original black and white version from 1933 and 55 & 50 years after the Toho Kong movies: King Kong vs. Godzilla (1962) and King Kong Escapes (1967).
+This film was released twelve years after Peter Jackson's King Kong (2005), forty-one years after Dino De Laurentiis' King Kong (1976), eighty-four years after the original black and white 1933 version, and fifty-five and fifty years after the Toho Kong movies: King Kong vs. Godzilla (1962) and King Kong Escapes (1967).

 This is the fifth King Kong film, in which characters such as Ann Darrow, Carl Denham, and Jack Driscoll do not appear.
 It is also the second film that is different from the 1933 version in terms of the plot.
 The others being the sequel to the original, "Son of Kong", the two Toho films, and the 1976 version.

 There are subtle references to the movie "Jeremiah Johnson."
-At one point the characters must decide if they should walk through a sacred graveyard with many skeletons, or go around and thus take a longer route.
-The other reference is when John C. Reilly's character asks about the outcome of the war: "Who won?"
+At one point, the characters must decide if they should walk through a sacred graveyard with many skeletons, or go around, and thus take a longer route.
+The other reference is when Marlow asks about the outcome of the war: "Who won?"
 A line that Robert Redford used in his movie as well.

 Bill Randa (John Goodman) doesn't believe in aliens.
 He had previously played the alien robot Hound in the "Transformers" films.
 His co-star Peter Cullen (Optimus Prime) had previously voiced Kong in King Kong (1976).

-On the FX cable TV version of the Samuel L. Jackson film of Snakes on a Plane (2006), the often quoted line is changed to "I have had it with these monkey-fighting snakes on this Monday-to-Friday plane!"
-Ironically, Jackson later ended up fighting monkey type creatures in both The Legend of Tarzan (2016) and Kong: Skull Island (2017).
+On the FX Channel's version of the Samuel L. Jackson film Snakes on a Plane (2006), the often quoted line is changed to "I have had it with these monkey-fighting snakes on this Monday-to-Friday plane!"
+Jackson later ended up fighting monkey-type creatures in The Legend of Tarzan (2016) and this movie.

-The names Conrad and Marlow are a reference to the novel "Heart of darkness" , written by Joseph Conrad featuring a main character named Marlow.
-The novel was also the inspiration for the movie Apocalypse now.
+The names Conrad and Marlow are a reference to the novel "Heart of Darkness" , written by Joseph Conrad, featuring a main character named Marlow.
+The novel was also the inspiration for the movie Apocalypse Now (1979).